ladyginan/delivery/README.md

 # delivery
-This application writen for study web development.
+This application is writen for study web development.
 <br/>Project includes such technologies:
  <br/>*spring mvc
  <br/>*hibernate